What is life? A Guide to Biology: Chapter 3 (EXAM #1)

 Molecules that can mix with water--("water loving") molecules.

-A protein that can penetrate a phospholipid bilayer of a cell's plasma membrane.
+A protein that can penetrate a lipid bilayer of a cell's plasma membrane.

 A protein that resides primarily on the inner or outer surface of the phospholipid bilayer which constitutes the plasma membrane of the cell.

 Surface or transmembrane proteins that bind to chemicals in the cell's external environment